Polygence blog / Education and College Admissions

 Polygence matches you with an expert mentor in your field of interest.
 Together, you work around your schedule to create a one of a kind research project that you can call your own

-The Purpose of the Georgetown Interview
+What is The Purpose of the Georgetown Interview?

 Georgetown is pretty upfront about the purpose of their interview - according to their website “The interview is an opportunity for students to share any information that they feel was not captured in their applications or to highlight any relevant information.
 Interviewers are not looking for any specific information about the applicant; rather, they seek to have a general conversation about the applicant’s thoughts and interests.”
 Interviewers are not looking to test you on anything specific, and it’s really any opportunity to share your interests and personality.